asjunker0/Client-Server-Development/README.md

 <br/>Designed modular backend logic to separate data handling from UI components
 <br/>Enabled scalability by allowing the dashboard to easily integrate with different datasets-->

+## What This Project Demonstrates
+- Full-stack application development using Python and MongoDB
+- Separation of frontend and backend logic through a reusable CRUD module
+- Real-time data querying and visualization
+- Handling of geospatial data within an interactive UI

 # How to Run

 ### Prerequisites